TL;DR

 For those running their own business, the line between personal and business finances can blur.
 Thoughtful planning can be incredibly tax-efficient and provide robust protection.

 - Relevant Life Insurance: This is a tax-efficient alternative to personal life insurance for directors and employees.
 The company pays the premiums, which are typically treated as a tax-deductible business expense.
-The payout goes directly to the employee's family, tax-free.
+The claim payment goes directly to the employee's family, potentially tax-efficient.
 It can be a highly cost-effective way to secure a large lump sum.

 - Executive Income Protection: While personal income protection helps you, an executive policy is paid for by your business.
 It protects your company by providing an income if a key director or employee is unable to work due to illness or injury, which can then be paid to the individual through payroll.